Moving to New York State? Exchange your out-of-state driver license

 You must go to a DMV office and bring

-- your photo driver license or other proof
+- your current driver license

 - a completed Application for Driver License or Non-Driver ID (MV-44)